xmotion-project/karaloop/README.md

 #### **Do you have questions?**

-We have the *Q&A message board* where the community chimes in with helpful advice if you have questions:
+We have the *Q&A message board* where the community steps in with helpful advice if you have questions:

 * [karaloop Discussions Q&A](https://github.com/xmotion-project/karaloop/discussions/categories/q-a)